 This woman was held hostage by a mob in Dimrauni village of UP’s Jhansi district.
-Alt News had contacted Badagaon police station and was informed that the woman was a mentally-challenged person.
+Alt News had contacted Badagaon police station and was informed that the woman was mentally-challenged.
 The villagers had mistaken her for being a child-lifter.
 SI RK Pandey said, “We have not arrested any child-kidnapper recently.”

 Video of the man dressed as woman

 The police also informed us that a psychology test helped them determine that the youth was mentally unstable.
 His parents, who were looking for their son, were called to Mauranipur from MP.
-They informed that their son used to be a student of engineering.
+They informed that he used to be a student of engineering.